 We are a group of Dietitians, Doctors, Nurses, and Herbalists who intrinsically believe in the power of nutrition, education, and maintaining only the highest of standards in dosages and quality for the past 42 years.
 Whilst being in the business for that long, one tends to learn a thing or two!

 Many have heard of Lysine as a treatment for herpes cold sores.
 Lysine (L-Lysine) is a 'proteinogenic' amino acid.
 This means that it is a building block of protein.
 It is one of the nine essential amino acids.
 WebMd states: 'Research suggests that lysine seems to reduce cold sores when taken by mouth and also when applied as a cream to the skin'.

 The term 'essential' refers to the fact that the body cannot manufacture lysine, but must take it in from food or supplements.
 Foods like meats, pork, chicken, fish (especially sardines and cod), eggs, dairy (especially Parmesan cheese), nuts and beans (especially soybeans and tofu), Brewer's yeast and other protein-rich foods are good sources of lysine.
-Nuts are a particularly good source of lysine for herpes sufferers, as lysine balances the effect of arginine.
+Nuts are a particularly good source of lysine for herpes sufferers because lysine balances the effect of arginine.
 Lysine can be taken in supplement form.
-Remedy's Lysine is the more desirable L- form, as L-form aminos are natural to the body, unlike the D- or DL-forms.
+Remedy's Lysine features the more desirable L- form, as L-form aminos are natural to the body, unlike the D- or DL-forms.

-For additional information and clinical studies on L-Lysine and other amino acids, please visit our informational public service website at remedysnutrition.org.
+Physician Note: For additional information and clinical studies on L-Lysine and other amino acids, please visit our informational public service website at remedysnutrition.org.

 These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure, or prevent any disease.